Picture of horse with the color palomino outside in the fog.

 WFFS (Warmblood Fragile Foal Syndrome)

-Foals with WFFS show clinical signs such as extremely fragile skin that cracks, hyperextended joints and edema.
-Foals with WFFS die or are euthanized shortly after birth.
-There is also a suspicion that affected fetuses are resorbed or discarded before they are full-term.
-The WFFS mutation is widespread in most warmblood breeds and has also been reported in other breeds such as English Thoroughbreds and Knabstrups.
-Similar symptoms have also been recorded in cold-blooded, Arabian and Quarter horses but are probably due to mutations in other genes that affect the formation of connective tissue.
+WFFS is an autosomal recessive disease.
+Two copies of the mutation are needed to cause the disorder.
+Carriers do not show any symptoms.
+In foals with WFFS, clinical symptoms are seen such as extremely fragile skin that breaks apart, hypermobility and edema.
+Foal with WFFS dies or will have to be euthanized shortly after birth.
+Affected fetuses may be resorbed or aborted at an earlier stage.
+The WFFS mutation is prevalent in most warm-blooded breeds and has also been reported in other breeds such as English thoroughbred and Knabstruper.
+Similar symptoms have also been recorded in other breeds but are likely due to mutations in other genes affecting the formation of connective tissue.

-Skeletal Atavism™ – Crooked foal
+Skeletal Atavism™ (SA)

 SCID (Severe Combined Immunodeficiency)